Sunderland Central

 Sunderland Central is a constituency in the House of Commons of the UK Parliament.
-It is represented by the Labour Party MP Julie Elliott, who has held the seat since its creation in 2010.
+It is represented by the Labour Party MP Lewis Atkinson, who has held the seat since 2024.

 Constituency profile

 The Sunderland Central constituency covers both the city centre and Sunderland Docks as well as coastal suburbs such as Fulwell and Ryhope.
 Nearly all of the middle-class areas of the city are in this constituency and therefore the Conservatives tend to do better in Sunderland Central than either of its neighbours.

 The City of Sunderland spans the River Wear and is southeast of Newcastle upon Tyne, with long-distance train and air links, as such it is a base for companies, particularly those requiring a large labour force, including in graphic design and production through to customer service jobs in fields such as insurance and banking.
 The public sector is also a source of significant employment, providing a wide range of services.
 Workless claimants, registered jobseekers, were in November 2012 higher than the national average of 3.8%, at 6.0% of the population based on a statistical compilation by The Guardian, one percentage point higher than Houghton and Sunderland South.
 Similarly, the regional average stood at 5.7%.